-For more information on opposition to the Keystone XL Pipeline, the efforts of Owe Aku or to donate to our ever-expanding outreach and building of alliances, please visit www.oweakuinternational.org or on Facebook at Owe Aku Bring Back the Way.
+For more information on protecting sacred water, the efforts of Owe Aku or to donate to our ever-expanding outreach and building of alliances, please visit www.oweakuinternational.org or on Facebook at Owe Aku Bring Back the Way.